Last updated on 2026-01-10

 Program structure

-The Bachelor of Business Administration - Human Resources Management program is structured to provide a solid foundation in business principles while allowing students to specialize in human resources.
-The program includes:
+The Bachelor of Business Administration in Human Resources Management at UNB is structured to provide a comprehensive education in human resources.
+The program is designed to be completed in four years, offering a blend of theoretical knowledge and practical application.

 Featured Experiences

-The Bachelor of Business Administration - Human Resources Management program offers several unique features that enhance the learning experience:
+The Bachelor of Business Administration in Human Resources Management offers several unique experiences that enhance learning and professional development:

 Career Options

-Graduates of the Bachelor of Business Administration - Human Resources Management program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Business Administration in Human Resources Management can pursue a variety of career paths in Canada.
+Here are some potential job options:

-- Training and Development Coordinator: Develop and implement training programs to enhance employee skills and performance.
+- Training and Development Coordinator: Designs and implements training programs to enhance employee skills and career development.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.